-Demi Moore & Ashton Kutcher Had Threesomes Before He Cheated According To Her New Memoir ‘Inside Out’
+Demi Moore & Ashton Kutcher Had Threesomes Before He Cheated, According To Her New Memoir, ‘Inside Out’

 Only days before the release of her memoir, Inside Out, Demi Moore has been sharing details about the contents, mostly via excerpts from the book.
-Perhaps most anticipated among the pages that talk about the GI Jane actress’s life are the parts in which she met and then was married to Ashton Kutcher.
+Perhaps most anticipated among the pages that talk about the GI Jane actress’s life are the parts in which she met and was then married to Ashton Kutcher.

-Demi was wed to the That 70s Show actor for eight years, during which time the author stated that her young husband had cheated on her, according to an excerpt that ran in The New York Times as reported by Radar Online.
+Demi was wed to the That 70s Show actor for eight years, during which time the author stated that her young husband had cheated on her, according to an excerpt that ran in The New York Times, as reported by Radar Online.

 The two thespians met at a party in 2003 and were instantly smitten.
 The pair were reportedly very happy until conflict knocked in the form of a movie in which Ashton was originally cast opposite Jennifer Jason Lee, who later backed out of the project.
 The film, called Spread, was highly sexual in nature, and it wasn’t long into the shooting schedule that Demi’s significant other told her his co-star was uncomfortable with Demi being on set.